pulumi/docs/content/docs/reference/pkg/azure-nextgen/timeseriesinsights/referencedataset.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const referenceDataSet = new azure_nextgen.timeseriesinsights.latest.ReferenceDataSet("referenceDataSet", {
+const referenceDataSet = new azure_nextgen.timeseriesinsights.ReferenceDataSet("referenceDataSet", {
     environmentName: "env1",
     keyProperties: [
         {